unclecode/homebrew-ccat/README.md

-# Homebrew Tap for CatCode
+# Homebrew Tap for CCode4AI

-This repository is a Homebrew Tap for [CatCode (Code Concatenator for AI)](https://github.com/unclecode/ccat4ai).
+This repository is a Homebrew Tap for [CCode4AI (Code Concatenator for AI)](https://github.com/unclecode/ccode4ai).

 ## How do I install these formulae?